 The example in Figure 5-15 demonstrates how the ARPL instruction is intended to be used.
 When the operating-system receives segment selector D2 from the application program, it uses the ARPL instruction to compare the RPL of the segment selector with the privilege level of the application program (represented by the code-segment selector pushed onto the stack).
-If the RPL is less than application program's privilege level of the application program (segment selector D1).
-Using this instruction thus prevents a procedure running at a numerically higher privilege level from accessing numerically lower privilege-level (more privilege) segments by lowering the RPL of a segment selector.
+If the RPL is less than application program's privilege level, the ARPL instruction changes the RPL of the segment selector to match the privilege level of the application program (segment selector D1).
+Using this instruction thus prevents a procedure running at a numerically higher privilege level from accessing numerically lower privilege-level (more privileged) segments by lowering the RPL of a segment selector.